corcorana/restingIAF/iaf_manu.md

 Once these parameters have been determined according to the empirical qualities of the spectral data at hand, smoothing and component parameterisation would be performed as described above.

 Another direction for further development would be to implement the SGF routine within a graphical user interface (GUI), in order to facilitate its use in conjunction with the EEGLAB GUI.
-Not only would this help to make the procedure practically accessible to the broadest possible range of the research community, it would also provide a convenient platform for integrating visualisations of the spectral analysis that may assist diagnosis of suboptimal parameter settings, and other troubleshooting matters.
+Not only would this help to make the procedure practically accessible to the broadest possible range of the research community, it would also provide a convenient platform for integrating visualisations of the spectral analysis that, amongst other things, may assist diagnosis of suboptimal parameter settings and guide troubleshooting.
 We intend to explore both of these possibilities in future work.

 ## 5 Conclusion